jgabunilas/web-scraping-challenge/README.md

 ## Featured Mars Photo

-The most recently featured Mars photograph from the [JPL Space Images](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars) website was scraped using BeautifulSoup
+The most recently featured photograph on the Mars section of the [JPL Space Images](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars) website was scraped using BeautifulSoup.
+Note that the featured image is not always related to Mars in spite of being shown on the Mars Images page.
+An example has been provided in the images screenshots folder, in which the featured image is of Galacy NGC 1068.

 ## Mars Facts